Pence-Harris debate to unfold as Trump recovers from virus

 Harris has been preparing for the debate in Salt Lake City since Saturday.
 Karen Dunn, a Washington lawyer who helped prepare Clinton for her 2016 debates against Trump, is leading Harris’ debate preparations.

-Harris plans to focus on failures of leadership by the Trump-Pence administration but avoid personal attacks against Trump, as Biden has done since the president was hospitalized for the virus, according to a campaign aide who wasn’t authorized to discuss debate planning publicly and spoke on condition of anonymity.
+Harris plans to focus on what she and Biden see as failures of leadership by the Trump-Pence administration but avoid personal attacks against Trump, as Biden has done since the president was hospitalized for the virus, according to a campaign aide who wasn’t authorized to discuss debate planning publicly and spoke on condition of anonymity.

-Pence has spent the last four years defending the president on a near-daily basis and mastered the art of turning Trump’s chaotic rhetoric into more palatable, middle-of-the-road commentary.
+Pence has spent the last four years defending the president on a near-daily basis, endeavoring to turn Trump’s sometimes-chaotic rhetoric into more palatable, middle-of-the-road commentary.

 Aides note that Pence’s criticism has focused almost exclusively on Biden and his record instead of Harris.
 It’s likely to stay that way Wednesday.